Small-sized leukocytes and rounded nuclei are typically present in lymphatic tissues and blood.

-They do not have T cell receptors or trigger antibody production, but they are able to distinguish infected or cancerous cells from normal cells.
+They do not have T cell receptors or trigger antibody production, but they can distinguish infected or cancerous cells from normal cells.

-NK cells travel through the body and can bind to any cell they come in contact with.
-The receptors on the surface of the natural killer cell interact with the proteins in the captured cell.
+NK cells travel through the body and can bind to any cell they contact.
+The receptors on the natural killer cell surface interact with the proteins in the captured cell.
 If a cell activates more activating receptors of the NK cell, the death mechanism will activate.

-If the cell activates more inhibitory receptors, the NK cell will identify it as normal and leave the cell alone.
-NK cells contain granules with chemicals that, when released, break down the cell membrane of diseased or tumor cells.
+If the cell activates more inhibitory receptors, the NK cell will identify it as usual and leave the cell alone.
+When released, NK cells contain granules with chemicals that break down the cell membrane of diseased or tumor cells.